edgar-damian/CS321-001-su25-team-05/README-submission.md

 ## Reflection (Team member name: Diego Dominguez)
 This project was by far the most challenging this semester, setting up the SSH files was quite hard to begin with just because I fully didn't understand how to parse everything and use those to create our btress and write it to our needed files.
+Also figuring out the sqlite database was sort of hassle, just because the table names were somehow not the same so it took a while to figure out why it kept failing.
+I have had quite a bit experience with writing sql statements so that part came a bit easier to me.
+Overall I think this project was very valuable in terms of putting our learning from our lectures into practice and as well learning how to work with a team.

 ## Reflection (Team member name: )